whytheq/ReadingList/README.md

 # ReadingList
-To try to help me remember the books I've read and what I thought of them.
+Primarily to help me remember the books I've read.

+## Objectives
+1. Help my memory by writing.
+2. Create a list to give some clarity on how slow I read.
+3. To learn Markdown.